HalaAli198/ML-based-G-code-Attacks-Detection/README.md

 The repository includes:
 - `Datasets`: Contains raw STL files and G-code files, datasets of benign and malicious layers and commands.
-- `Code`:  scripts for feature extraction, labeling layers and commands, filtering commands, and training/testing models including LSTM, Bi-GRU, and Bi-LSTM.
+- `Code`:  scripts for extracting features, labeling layers and commands, filtering commands, and training/testing models including LSTM, Bi-GRU, and Bi-LSTM.
 It also includes code for MLP and RF algorithms for command classification.

 ## Datasets
 You can access all datasets via the following link : https://drive.google.com/file/d/1V8wD-Ykb8vqT54I8ZtI_hcf70CR3yjXv/view?usp=sharing